ddev/ddev/docs/content/users/install/docker-installation.md

     After the initial run above, you can use `colima start` or use `colima start -e` to edit the configuration file.
 Run `colima status` at any time to check Colima’s status.

     When your computer restarts, you’ll need to `colima start` again.
 Starting with Colima 0.6.0 you are able to automate the startup process. `brew services start colima` adds Colima to the list of login items for your MacOS user account.
-With `brew services list` you are able to verify if the service's plist file was correctly added to `~/Library/LaunchAgents`.
+With `brew services list` you are able to verify if the service's property list file was correctly added to `~/Library/LaunchAgents`.

     !!!tip "Colima disk allocation"
         In Colima versions starting with 0.5.4 you can increase—but not decrease—the disk allocation by editing `~/.colima/default/colima.yaml` to change the `disk` setting to a higher value.
 For example, `disk: 200` will increase allocation to 200 gigabytes.
 Then `colima restart` will result in the new disk allocation.